Tobias-Kohn/pyPMatch/README.md

 Since both `match` and `case` statements, as implemented here, are obviously compound statements, it would feel very wrong for Python to try, and make them expressions.

+#### Why Do I Have to Use `case _` Instead Of `else`?

+The implementation of _PyMa_ is focused on minimising the rewriting of any Python code, or module.
+It will only translate `case`, and `match`, statements where it is pretty certain that such a statement is meant in the first place, leaving all your code around it untouched.

+If we were to use `else`, this means that we would have to put a lot more effort in making sure that no `else` is replaced where it should remain, leading to longer and more complex code.
+Moreover, the individual `case` statements in a `match` block are actually not linked, but stand as individual statements for themselves.
+Using `else` raises therefore a few additional questions concerning the semantics, which need proper answering.

+So, in short: using `else` would lead to a more brittle syntax with a quite few corner cases not covered.

+#### How About Some Proper Documentation?

+First priority is currently given to getting the library fully operational, and adding various test cases.
+Once that is complete, documentation will follow (and, after all, there is already a rather long README with lots of information, as well as several examples).
+If you have a specific question or concern, open an issue, or write to me directly.

 ## Contributors